belliu-dev/ai-fitness-spellcaster/README.md

-# AI Fitness Coach — Setup & Run Guide
+# AI Fitness Game Spellcaster - setup and run guide

 ## Features
 - Opens your webcam in a live window